OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ## Open the Liberty tool window
 Select **View > Tool Windows > Liberty**.

 Projects that are already properly configured to run on Liberty and use Liberty dev mode are automatically added to the Liberty tool window when it opens.
+If your Liberty project does not show up in the Liberty tool window automatically and you have the Liberty Maven or Liberty Gradle plugin configured, check out [how to manually add your project to the Liberty tool window](#manually-add-your-liberty-project-to-the-tool-window).

 If you add new projects or make changes, use the refresh icon in the Liberty tool window toolbar to refresh the tool window.